MicrosoftDocs/azure-docs-powershell/azps-10.1.0/Az.Sql/New-AzSqlServer.md

 AzureADOnlyAuthentication : True
 ```

-This command creates a version 12 Azure SQL Database server with external administrator properties and azure active directory only authentication enabled.
+This command creates a version 12 Azure SQL Database server with external administrator properties and Microsoft Entra ID only authentication enabled.

 ### Example 3: Create a new Azure SQL Database server with TDE CMK
 ```powershell